OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Experiment

 \subsection{Dataset}

 We constructed a dataset of 20 flying objects, as shown in Fig.~\ref{fig:dataset}.
-Each object was hand-thrown, and its trajectory was recorded at 120 Hz using a motion capture system, yielding 100 trajectories per object.
-Data augmentation with translation and rotation increased this to 400 trajectories per object.
-The trajectories were collected such that the horizontal distance ranged from 2.9 to 4.2 m and the maximum height from 2.5 to 2.8 m, ensuring that the entire flight remained within the range of the motion capture system.
+Each object was hand-thrown and recorded at 120 Hz using a motion capture system, yielding 100 trajectories per object.
+The data were augmented to 400 trajectories per object with random horizontal translations of up to $\pm 0.3\mathrm{m}$ in the $x$–$z$ plane and random rotations of up to $\pm 10^\circ$ about the vertical $y$-axis around the initial position.
+The trajectories covered distances of $2.9$--$4.2\,\mathrm{m}$ and maximum heights of $2.5$--$2.8\,\mathrm{m}$, keeping full flights within the motion-capture range.

-\subsection{Compared methods}
+\subsection{Compared Methods}